danzin/image-app/README.md

   TSyringe is used to inject dependencies, promoting modularity and easier testing.
 - **Custom Error Handling & DTOs:**
   Consistent error responses are achieved with custom error handlers, and DTOs tailor the data output based on user roles.
-- **Real-Time Communication:**
-  Secure WebSocket connections (using Socket.io) provide instant notifications.
 - **Transaction Management:**
   Database transactions and the Unit of Work pattern maintain data integrity.
 - **Search Functionality:**
   A universal search mechanism efficiently searches across users, images, and tags.
 - **Couldinary integration:**
-  Uploaded images are stored on Cloudinary, only relevant metadata is stored in MongoDB.
+  - Uploaded images are stored on Cloudinary, only relevant metadata is stored in MongoDB.
+  - If Cloudinary is not set up, images are stored locally in /backend/uploads.
+- **Real-Time Communication:**
+  The WebSocket server uses advanced, token-based authentication with custom authentication middleware to secure connections.
+Clients join specific rooms (e.g., by user ID) to receive personalized notifications instantly.

 ## Future Improvements
  - **Redis Caching:**
     Planned integration to cache frequently accessed data, greatly enhancing performance and scalability.
-      - User feed ✅
+      - User feed - Done ✅
  - **Enhanced Security Features:**
     Continued enhancements to authentication, authorization, and data protection.
  - **Expanded Search Capabilities:**